 - Quality cans: Sennheiser Momentum Wireless 3

 Have a lot of money to throw down on your next pair of wireless headphones?
 Go for the Sony WH-1000XM3.
-These have quickly asserted themselves as having some of the best sound quality and active noise cancelation of any wireless headphones on the market, and all of that goodness is packed in a sleek design with 30+ hours of battery life.
-When it comes time to charge, the USB-C port can be easily found on the left earcup.
+These have quickly asserted themselves as having some of the best sound quality and active noise cancelation of any pair of wireless headphones on the market, and all of that goodness is packed in a sleek, comfortable design with 30+ hours of battery life.

-If you like the idea of the WH1000XM3 but want to spend a fraction of what they cost, some good alternatives are the Bluedio T5 headphones.
-These also deliver active noise canceling, and while it's all not as good as what Sony's headphones deliver, it's pretty darn impressive considering the low price.
-Bluedio offers its headphones in three gorgeous colors and promises around 25 hours of use between charges.
+If you like the idea of the WH1000XM3 but want to spend a fraction of what they cost, some good alternatives are the Bluedio T5.
+These also deliver active noise canceling, and while they're not as good as what Sony's headphones deliver, their ANC is pretty darn impressive considering the low price.
+Bluedio offers the T5 in three gorgeous colors and promises around 25 hours of use between charges.

 OnePlus's Bullets Wireless 2 earbuds are easily some of our favorite in-ear buds from the past year.
 The headphones look great, sound better than you'd expect, work with the Google Assistant, and deliver up to 10 hours of use on a single charge with some of the fastest charging speeds around.
 If you use these with a OnePlus phone, the music will automatically pause and resume when you take the buds in and out of your ears.
 Neat!

 The Bose NCH 700 are the company's latest and greatest active noise-canceling headphones.
 They offer great sound quality, long battery life, and excellent comfort.
-They also offer USB-C for charging, and unlike the Sony WH-1000XM3, the NCH 700 offers simultaneous charging and listening.
+Whether you're commuting to work or taking a long haul flight, the Bose NCH 700 are a perfect companion.

 When it comes to an overall package, the Jabra Elite 75t are tough to beat.
-First and foremost, they feature USB-C for charging, in addition to superb sound quality, comfort, and long battery life, with 7.5 hours of juice on the earbuds themselves and 20.5 hours with the included charging case.
+They feature USB-C for charging, in addition to superb sound quality, comfort, and long battery life, with 7.5 hours of juice on the earbuds themselves and 20.5 hours with the included charging case.

 While the newer 75t improve on the earbuds in every single way, the Elite 65t from Jabra are still solid earbuds, especially at their lower price point.
 They still offer long battery life, USB-C for charging, customizable sound through their smartphone app, and a decently small charging case.

 If you're looking for USB-C specifically, the WF-1000XM3 from Sony are your best bet.
 They offer 6.5 hours of battery life on a single charge and up to 24 hours with the included charging case.
 The charging case charges over USB-C, but no wireless charging for the case.
-Otherwise, sound quality and comfort are excellent.
+Otherwise, sound quality, ANC performance, and comfort is excellent.

 Microsoft may not be the first name that comes to mind when you think of wireless headphones, but you may want to change that.
-The company's Surface Headphones came out of nowhere and completely surprised us.
-These headphones sound fantastic, offer great noise cancelation, and have a truly unique design with intuitive controls for changing the volume, skipping a song, and more.
+The company's Surface Headphones 2 are a small update, but still retain all the great features from the original.
+They sound fantastic, offer great noise cancelation, and have a truly unique design with intuitive controls for changing the volume, skipping a song, and more.

-Sennheiser is the consumer-friendly "audiophile" brand and the company doesn't disappoint.
-The Momentum Wireless 3 are Bluetooth-enabled over-ear cans that sound fantastic.
+Sennheiser is the consumer-friendly "audiophile" brand and the company doesn't disappoint with the Momentum Wireless 3.
 They feature truly exceptional sound, decent battery life with up to 17 hours of juice on a single charge, and provide great comfort across the board.

 The original Momentum True Wireless were fantastic but suffered quite a bit in the battery life department.
 It looks like Sennheiser has since resolved that issue with the second generation version, making great sounding headphones in a relatively portable design.